CSLearning4U/StudentCSP/_sources/CSPNameNumbers/orderOfOperations.rst

 .. fillintheblank:: 3_4_1_Order1_fill

-    .. blank:: 3_4_1_Order1
-        :correct: ^-2$
-        :feedback1: ('.*','Did you actually run the program?')

    What is printed when you click on the Run button in the code below?

+   -    :^-2$: Correct!
+        :.*: Did you actually run the program?

 .. activecode:: Expression_Order1
     :nocodelens: